Bio

 With the podcast market so crowded, he initially went a different route and collaborated with the BBC / Netflix and hosted The Big Pitch With Jimmy Carr in a 10-episode series (here).

 April 2026 saw the launch of an audio only podcast, featuring heckle amnesty clips (here) called Jimmy Carr Crowd Work.
-Intended for the people that want to listen to comedy at work, out and about or exercising it had hit Top 10 in 53 countries in a little over a month (here).
+Intended for the people that want to listen to comedy at work, out and about or exercising it had hit Top 10 in 53 countries in a little over a month (here) and has been #1 in many of them.

 While he’s always expressed gratitude to such as C4 (for giving him early TV exposure, on all kinds of projects) he’s hedging his bets by making sure that he’s got his content on the platforms of the future.